Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 The x_test and x_train are then reshaped to a 15x15 image that will be the input to the CNN model.

+Technical Indicators:

+Technical indicators were use extract import stock information over varations of time frames.
+These indicators will provide information like, momentum, voltality, trend, overlap and volume of the stock over a certain time frame.
+In our code we have included;

+   Trend indicators: DEMA, CCI,MACD, ROC and EMA

+   Volatility indicators: ATR, BB, and KC

+   Momentum indicators: WR, RSI, SR, MFI, trix,cmo kst and ppo

+   Volume indicators: EMV, FI,OBV,cmf

+   Overlap indicators: hmw, tema

+the code implements the pandas-ta library to calculate indicators using our yahoo finance dataframe.
+A feature selection is used to determine the best indicators for our model to create our 15X15 image that will be our input for our cnn. (explain)

 Resources for DCNN: